nogibjj/Tracking-Gazes-on-Museum-Pieces-Data-Plus/README.md

     - To run individual scripts (the same patterns follow for all)
         - cd heatmap [or the other functions]
         - python main.py $user

+# Optional : Quality Control Mechanisms

+3. **Quality Control**

+    - Scan Path Visualizations serve as a means for comparing Pupil Invisible's implementation and our implementation.
+With more similarity across the plotting of gaze points, the more confidence we have in our implementation.

+    - The quality control folder has a means for testing the reference image.
+At this point, it shows the difference in MSE between a sample of frames and the extracted reference frame from the video.